ibm-cloud-docs/openshift/openshift_api_install.md

 # Setting up the API
 {: #api_install}

-{{site.data.keyword.openshiftlong}} shares the same application programming interface (API) as {{site.data.keyword.containerlong_notm}}, so that you can use the same methods to consistently create and manage your community Kubernetes or OpenShift clusters.
+{{site.data.keyword.openshiftlong}} shares the same application programming interface (API) as {{site.data.keyword.containerlong_notm}}, so that you can use the same methods to consistently create and manage your community Kubernetes or {{site.data.keyword.openshiftshort}} clusters.
 To use the CLI, see [Setting up the CLI](/docs/openshift?topic=openshift-openshift-cli).
 {:shortdesc}